Why Simulated Phishing Exercises Alone Aren’t Enough to Prevent Human Error

 Phishing Education Alone Doesn’t Stop People from Failing

-I still remember my surprise the first time I saw the results of a phishing simulation.
+I’ll never forget the first time I saw the results of a phishing simulation.

 Don’t click suspicious links.